hamatoma/laraknife/README.md

 ## Description
 The package contains:
-- Blade templates for quick building Blade forms.
+- Blade components and views for quick building Blade views and forms.
-    - See src/resources/views/laraknife/form
+    - See resources/views/laraknife
-    - See doc/examples/edit.blade.php
+    - See resources/components/laraknife
 - Modules:
     - SProperty: define properties organized in groups ("scope").